GVancauwenberghe/gvancauwenberghe.github.io/_pages/expert.md

 * INSPIRE Strategy Romania (2014-2015)

 ## Skills & capacity building
+Skills and capacity building is a central focus of my work, aimed at strengthening individual and organisational capabilities.
+My work includes mapping existing training offers, assessing skills needs and gaps, and designing tailored educational and training responses.
+I am involved in the full cycle of capacity development—from analysing needs and desiging curricula to preparing learning activities and and delivering training.
 Examples from my work in this area include:
 * SEED4NA - Spatial Data Infrastructures and Earth Observation Education and Training for North-Africa (2020-2024)
 * giCASES - Creating a University-Enterprise Alliance for a Spatially Enabled Society (2015-2016)
 * EO4GEO - Towards an innovative strategy for skills development and capacity building in the space and geo-information sector to support Copernicus user uptake (2018-2022)